 Ghent University Education Support Services

 Ghent University’s training offer has evolved considerably over the years.
 This is due to a confluence of events, such as the implementation of Ghent University’s Quality Assurance Conduct 2.0, the covid-induced transition from on-campus to online and blended teaching, a newly founded collaboration network through the European Enlight Consortium and a review of the Activo Project.
-In what follows, you will find out more about the new, extensive offer for lecturers and teams of lecturers.
+In what follows, you can read more about the new, extensive offer for lecturers and teams of lecturers or have a look at this video:

 Ghent University Training and Development Platform (in Dutch: UTOP)